Mom and daughter play blocks together.

 My Alphabet Book

-4. Over time, work on adding pictures for more and more letters.
-Read your alphabet book together when it's complete!
+4. Over time, complete a picture for each letter.
+Read your alphabet book together once it’s complete!

 Pencil icon